CBYX for Young Professionals

 - Prior German language knowledge is not required, but is preferred

 Please note that previous scholarship recipients of U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA)-funded programs with a duration greater than eight weeks, including CBYX high school fellowships, are not eligible for this program.

 How to Apply

-Our application season is currently open until December 1,2016.
-Please request an application to get started on your application.
+Our application season will open in September 2017.
+Please request an application to get started.